 The inhabitants of Luxembourg-City are definitely getting on their bikes.
 "More and more customers want to use the bike as a daily method of transportation," according to the “Arnold Kontz” bicycle shop in the city.

 Their main motivation: avoid wasting time in traffic jams during their daily commutes.
 It’s true that taking the children to school or getting to work by car can quickly turn into a bit of a nightmare.
 From a peaceful capital at the weekends, Luxembourg-City turns into a busy business centre during the week.

 So, equipped with a child seat or a cargo bike, parents in a hurry are rediscovering the freedom and the pleasure of getting from A to B on the city’s cycle paths, which seem to be sprouting up everywhere.
-A boost to get you pedalling, in 2019, the State of Luxembourg is even granting an exceptional bonus of up to 300 euros for the purchase of a new bike, electric or not.
+A boost to get you pedalling, the State of Luxembourg is even granting an exceptional bonus of up to 600 euros for the purchase of a new bike, electric or not.